kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 |**suffix**| add `.*` to the beginning; in negative lookahead add `\s` to the end | /suffix.ico | .*/suffix.ico | (?!.*/suffix.ico\s) |
 |**regex**| no changes to be made | /anything.* | /anything.* | (?!/anything.*) |

-When the configuration is ready please create the APIRule object and test if the service is working as expected on the new host.
-It should work exactly the same on both hosts.
+When the configuration is ready, please create the APIRule object and test if the service is working as expected on the new host.
+It should work the same on both hosts.

 3. Remove Api resource and dependant resources